Tencent/omi/README.md

 Summary：

 * store.data is used to list all attributes and default values (except the components of the view decided by props).
-* The data of the component and page is used to list the attributes of the dependent store.data (OMI will record path) and update on demand.
+* The data of the component and page is used to list the attributes of the dependent store.data (Omi will record path) and update on demand.
 * If there are few simple components on the page, updateAll can be set to true, and components and pages don't need to declare data, and they don't update on demand
 * The path declared in globalData refreshes all pages and components by modifying the value of the corresponding path, which can be used to list all pages or most of the public properties Path